rrnyquist/ebenezer/_Scripture/ESV/43_John.md

 You call me Teacher and Lord, and you are right, for so I am. ^1313

-If I then, your Lord and Teacher, have washed your feet, you also ought to wash one another’s feet. ^1314
+If I then, your Lord and Teacher, have washed your feet, you also ought to wash one another's feet. ^1314

 For I have given you an example, that you also should do just as I have done to you. ^1315